Calories in vs calories out data is important to users are into maintaining, losing, and gaining weight.

 Fitbit and other calorie counters are not 100% accurate in tracking calorie intake and output.

-Fitbit Charge estimated calorie burn while walking and jogging with a median error of 53.5% and 4.3%, respectively.
-To get accurate results on Fitbit it’s important to input your age, height, gender, and weight since these factors significantly affect calorie input and output.
+In the study, Fitbit Charge estimated calorie burn while walking and jogging with a median error of 53.5% and 4.3%, respectively.

-Stanford University has developed a wearable that claims to be much better at calculating calories burned than Fitbit.
+Nonetheless, Stanford University has developed a wearable that claims to be much better at calculating calories burned than Fitbit.
 Unlike Fitbit, this smartwatch is worn on the leg, which is more involved in movements than the wrist.

-The Stanford smartwatch features two sensors and is ideal for athletes but not necessarily for the average consumer.
 Although Fitbits are not always 100% accurate in counting calories, they are still useful until better wearables are developed.

 Why Does My Fitbit Tell Me I’ve Burned So Many Calories?